Skip to content

 Before updating the package yourself, please double check that there isn’t already an outstanding PR for the update you want to make.
 Please also check if someone has created an update request issue in the AerynOS recipes repository.

 To update a package to a newer available version, navigate to the relevant folder within your local recipe repository on your system.
-If you have already navigated to the local recipe repository, then by way of example, to navigate to the nano package folder, you would use the command:
+If you have already navigated to the local recipe repository, then by way of example, to navigate to the Nano package folder, you would use the command:

 chpkg nano

-If there are changes to dependencies of a package, but not to the package tiself, you need to increase the release number within the stone.yaml recipe file by one.
+If there are changes to dependencies of a package, but not to the package itself, you need to increase the release number within the stone.yaml recipe file by one.
 This will allow you to rebuild the package and test it against the newer dependences to make sure everything is working.
 You can do this by using the following command:

 just bump